 Canadian Trade Deals includes EFTA

 A lesser known but important trade deal for Canada is with the European Free Trade Association or EFTA.
 The EFTA is an intergovernmental trading bloc that includes Iceland, Liechtenstein, Norway, and Switzerland.
-The EFTA-Canada free trade agreement facilitates trade and allows for preferential duty free clearance for qualifying goods shipped between Canada and EFTA countries.
+The EFTA-Canada free trade agreement facilitates trade and allows for preferential duty free clearance for qualifying goods between Canada and EFTA countries.

 Proof of origin and Canada's free trade agreements